shpower/shpower.github.io/README.md

-# A bona fide Turing Test
+# A Bona Fide Turing Test